Analysts Overestimate Netflix's Q1 Revenue Growth

 That being said, this great performance that the company has managed to sustain may have resulted in overly optimistic analysts.

-Analysts expectation and guidance
+Analysts' expectation and guidance

-For the upcoming quarter Wall Street analysts have given an average estimate of $2.641 billion for revenue.
+For the upcoming quarter, Wall Street analysts have given an average estimate of $2.641 billion for revenue.
 This would be a yoy growth of about 15%.
 After doing some research of my own, I come to a different conclusion.

 There's plenty of information to draw our own conclusions on how the company will perform this quarter.
 If we are willing to do some simple calculations, we are able to make an estimate on what the revenue number will be for the first quarter.
 This is the information that management gave us in the Q4 press release: